The importance of prevention and treatment of gum disease

 When gum disease is not dealt with swiftly, patients may need surgery.
 Here at St. Louis Smiles, we offer several options for those with advanced gum disease and when necessary, can refer you to a specialist.

 Have questions about gum disease and available periodontal treatment options?
-Please contact our Saint Louis dental office for a consultation.
+Please contact City Smiles at (314) 678-7876 (Downtown St. Louis) or (314) 678-7876 (Clayton) for a consultation.
 Taking good care of your gums will not only help you keep your teeth healthy but will help you lower your risk of heart disease, cancer, and other systemic diseases that are connected to periodontal disease.